auroraruiz/Tutorials/README.md

 # Tutorials
-A collections of tutorials about different programming tools.
+A collection of tutorials about different programming tools.